recurly/recurly-integration-examples/README.md

-This repository contains a set of example implementations of [recurly.js][recurly-js] using html, css, and JavaScript, and a set of API usage examples to demonstrate a few common use-cases for collecting and using recurly.js tokens.
+This repository contains a set of example implementations of [recurly.js][recurly-js] using html, css, and JavaScript, and a set of API usage examples to demonstrate a few common use-cases for integrating with Recurly.

 Please note that these examples are not meant to be set onto a web server and forgotten.
 They are intended to act as a suggestion, wherein your custom needs